brunokoga/Montevideo/advanced_dir/magicItems/wondrousItems.md

 # Wondrous Items

 Wondrous items is a catchall category for anything that doesn't fall into the other groups of magic items.
-Any creature can use a wondrous item (unless specified otherwise in the description, such as requiring a particular class feature.
+Any creature can use a wondrous item (unless specified otherwise in the description, such as requiring a particular class feature).

 **All Tools Vest**